Skip to main content

 Update and maintain

 The last block called out in Figure 1 encompasses systems used to keep our production environment running and healthy.
-These could be systems dedicated to storing updates for our systems (such as Red Hat Satellite) as well as systems used to apply these updates across our landscape (such as Red Hat Ansible Automation Platform).
-Other systems used to support these actions, such as bastion servers, proxies for downloading updates, and systems hosting firmware updates or other update packages, would also fall into this category, leveraging a production Red Hat Enterprise Linux subscription.
+These include systems dedicated to storing updates for our systems (such as Red Hat Satellite) as well as systems used to apply these updates across our landscape (such as Red Hat Ansible Automation Platform).
+Other systems used to support these actions, such as bastion servers, proxies for downloading updates, and systems hosting firmware updates or other update packages, also fall into this category and use a production Red Hat Enterprise Linux subscription.

 For a more condensed view of various systems and their respective subscription, here's a quick reference table: